 After the second transition, though, Drake nearly ruins the track.
 His verse isn’t awful.
 Nevertheless, these Scorpion bars (see “Nonstop“) halt this banger’s supreme momentum.
 It’s like he’s so concerned with being petty that he refuses to give a concerted effort.
 Travis deserved better from him.
 Additionally, Frank Ocean’s contribution disappointed me.
 His “brand new, brand new” refrain sounds slick.
-And the vibe of “Carousel” is fairly dope.
-However, I expect more out of one of the 21st century’s best artists.
-Weeknd, Gunna and James Blake gave excellent performances — especially the latter.
+The verse, however, is too artsy for my taste.
+I expect better out of one of the 21st century’s best artists.
+Weeknd, Gunna and James Blake gave excellent performances — especially Abel.
 Ultimately, Astroworld delivers in terms of glossy production value and unique soundscapes.
 While you’re out partying to this album (which is its intent), I’ll be alone in my apartment, eating baby carrots with spicy hummus, waiting for the first truly great mainstream album of 2018 to drop.
 In the meantime, I’ll keep blasting “Stop Trying to Be God.”